 Have you ever had one of those ideas?

 You know the one that keeps rolling around in your head, nagging you for months and years, but never quite making it out onto paper or canvas or, in my case, yarn?

-I’m not sure why I hadn’t taken the time to sit down and create the Messy Bun Hat years ago, but it was just one of those ideas that sat in the recesses of my mind waiting for ‘the right time.’
+I’m not sure why I hadn’t taken the time to sit down and create the Messy Bun Hat years ago. it was just one of those ideas that sat in the recesses of my mind waiting for the right time.

 How I Got Lucky

 So, on Dec.
-7, 2016, when I was tagged in an ISO Facebook post about an open topped hat, I thought, “the time is now!”
+7, 2016, when I was tagged in an ISO Facebook post about a sort of unfinished hat where someone could pull their hair out of the top, I thought, “the time is now!”

-I google searched the image of the lovely hat that the poster was searching for and discovered that it wasn’t being offered for sale and there was no pattern to be found anywhere – the original poster had simply posted a photo of a hat saying, “Look at the cute hat I made!”…but she wasn’t selling anything.
+I Google searched the image of that lovely open-topped hat and discovered that it wasn’t being offered for sale and there was no pattern to be found anywhere – the original poster had simply posted a photo of a hat saying, “Look at the cute hat I made!”…but she wasn’t selling anything.

 How I ‘Done Good’

 So, I set out to create a “the messy bun hat.”

 My design was in typical Made with a Twist (by Crochetpreneur) style – chunky, quick, and…as far as I’m concerned, good.